UPDATED ON JUNE 26, 2024

 It’s a win-win-win.

-The customer wins because they can plan for the expenditure.
+- The customer wins because they can plan for the expenditure.

-The new clients win because you can get them in sooner.
+- The new clients win because you can get them in sooner.

 I know… a lot of you will tell me that a bird in the hand is worth two in the bush.
 And yes, there will be clients who decide to buy a new car or to just not do the work in the time between their initial visit and their appointment.
-But you made up that loss by getting the other client in anyway.
+But you made up that loss by getting the other client in any way.

-But you want to talk about marketing.
+But you want to talk about auto repair shop marketing.

 This is so subjective because there are so many factors at play.
 You need to become an expert at diagnosing your business just like a tech diagnosing a car.
-If you were a tech and were good at diagnosing cars, this won’t be a problem for you because you understand deductive reasoning.
+If you were a tech and were good at diagnosing cars, this wouldn’t be a problem for you because you understand deductive reasoning.

-You have to step back and get a wide angle view of everything that’s happening.
+You have to step back and get a wide-angle view of everything that’s happening.
 You need to understand WHY business has slowed down.

 In our case, if you read that article I linked to, you know we were dealing with the NC State Fair causing a two-week lull in business.
 It was the darndest thing I’ve seen.
-The first couple of years this happened we would have been better off to shut down the shop those weeks.
+The first couple of years this happened we would have been better off shutting down the shop those weeks.

 But we went to war with this problem.
 Here’s what we did.

-• We offered a free shuttle to and from the state fair when you left your car with us for service.
+- We offered a free shuttle to and from the state fair when you left your car with us for service.
 This would be even easier now because in this day and age we would have just paid for Uber or Lyft rides.
 Back then, we ran the shuttle ourselves.
 The shuttle was a big incentive because parking at the fair was expensive and it was a long walk from the parking area to the fairgrounds.

-• If they spent over a certain amount we also included the addition of 4 tickets to the fair.
+- If they spent over a certain amount we also included the addition of 4 tickets to the fair.

-• If they spent an even higher amount we included all of the above plus ride tickets.
+- If they spent an even higher amount we included all of the above plus ride tickets.

 Once we put this into place, we were never slow during the fair again.